saras-daton/AmazonAds/README.md

 # Amazon Advertising Data Unification

-This dbt package is for the Amazon Advertising data unification Ingested by [Daton](https://sarasanalytics.com/daton/).
+his dbt package is for Data Unification of Amazon Advertising ingested data by [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).

 ### Supported Datawarehouses:
 - BigQuery